sh3ngsh3ng/Project-1/README.md

 ## Plane 5: Surface
 ### Colours:
-- A somewhat dark theme was used to give off a classy feels to the application.
+- A somewhat darkish theme was used to give off a "classy" feels to the application.
     - Examples:
         - Greyish colours was chosen for many of the elements such as Navbar, navbar dropdown, etc
-    - Blackish filter was also used on the background image
+        - Grayscale filter was also used on the background image
-- Clickable buttons such as the "START" button and others that yield results (search/recommend) are given a greenish colour to make it more pleasant and clickable
+- Clickable buttons such as the "START" button and buttons that yield results (search/recommend) are given a greenish colour to make it more pleasant and clickable

 ### Images:
-- As a picture speaks a thousand words, a food related background image was used to fit the theme of the application
+- As a picture speaks a thousand words, a food related background image was used to fit the theme of the application.

 ### Fonts:
 - Font Colour: White is used in the start-page (landing page) as to give a contrast to the darkish classy feels